-With so many of today’s young luxury homebuyers telecommuting for work, these digital nomads require reliable, high-speed internet access.
+Many of today’s young luxury homebuyers telecommute for work, therefore these digital nomads require reliable, high-speed internet access.
 But, having grown up in the age of hyper-connectivity, these buyers are also looking for homes with built-in smart features.

 At Costa Palmas, East Cape real estate developers are well aware that smart climate controls, security systems and even kitchen appliances are must-haves for a generation that has come to rely on automation and voice activation.

 Young homebuyers are much more environmentally aware than their previous generations, and that means bigger isn’t always better.
-Instead, East Cape real estate developers work with some of the world’s most respected architects to design homes that are functional without using a large footprint.
+Instead, East Cape real estate developers work with some of the world’s most respected architects to design functional homes without using a large footprint.

 This translates into open concept living spaces, rooms that can serve multiple purposes, and making smart use of square footage by maximizing vertical space.

 Beyond the crowded tourist traps of Cabo, East Cape offers sandy beaches, paths through private orchards, and hidden blue lagoons.
-For busy young professionals, these sanctuaries serve as a break from work and a way to commune with nature, but also as a locale for fun activities.
+For busy young professionals, these sanctuaries are a break from work, a way to commune with nature, and a locale for fun activities.

-The amenities available on East Cape real estate is a draw for young buyers.
+East Cape real estate amenities are a draw for young buyers.
 In a centralized location, homeowners can play a round of 18-holes, take a dip in the ocean, take their boat out from the super-yacht marina, or plan excursions with an adventure team.

-For many young homebuyers, making the move from an urban setting to oceanside luxury living is about finding a balance of work and leisure, but this equation typically doesn’t include yard work or home maintenance.
+Making the move from an urban setting to oceanside luxury living is about finding a balance of work and leisure.
+This equation typically doesn’t include yard work or home maintenance.

-At Costa Palmas, every whim can be taken care of—from boat maintenance and landscaping to cleaning and having meals prepared by world-renowned chefs.
-Even the most self-sufficient East Cape real estate owners appreciate having the option to be pampered.
+Costa Palmas and its amenities can take care of every whim.
+From boat maintenance and landscaping to cleaning and having meals prepared by world-renowned chefs.
+Even the most self-sufficient East Cape real estate owners appreciate having the option for pampering.

-The details of luxury living have all been addressed by East Cape real estate developers, architects, and homebuilders, ensuring that homebuyers won’t spend their days repairing sprinkler systems, scrubbing their seaside decks, or trying to hunt down help to maintain their yacht in the marina.
+East Cape real estate developers, architects, and homebuilders have addressed the details of luxury living.
+They ensure that homebuyers won’t spend time repairing sprinkler systems, scrubbing seaside decks, or looking for help on their yacht.

 While luxury homes were once reserved for older generations that had saved for decades, the trend is shifting.
-Millennials are now posed to make luxury home purchases, and many up-and-coming builders are making sure they offer homes that this generation is looking for.
+Millennials are now in the position to make luxury home purchases.
+Many up-and-coming builders are making sure they offer homes that this generation is looking for.